gvwilson/thirdbit/src/fiction/makers-return/index.md

 The words slipped out before she could think them through.
 "You just gotta show them that they got nothing to be afraid of."

-The hatch on the craft's side swung open.
-Nothing else for a moment,
+Nothing happened for a few moments.
-but then a figure in a bulky yellow suit appeared at the top step.
+Then the hatch on the craft's side swung open and a figure in a bulky yellow suit appeared at the top step.
 Sindy's breath caught.
 Was it a person or a bot?
 It had two arms and two legs,